iturdikulov/notes/zettelkasten.md

 ---
-title: Zettelkasten Method
 date: 2023-03-10
+draft: true
+sr-due: 2023-03-31
+sr-ease: 228
+sr-interval: 10
 tags:
 - inbox
 - outline
-draft: true
-sr-due: 2023-03-31
-sr-interval: 10
-sr-ease: 228
 ---

+# Zettelkasten Method

 My notes should be organized to evolve, save my time and bring benefits to me and others.